Another Side (Corbin Bleu album)

 Another Side is the debut studio album by American singer Corbin Bleu.
 It was released by Hollywood Records on May 1, 2007.
-His first single off the album, "Push It to the Limit", was recorded and appears on the soundtrack of Jump In!.
-Bleu has stated that the album has a "pop-R&B feel".
-The album debuted at number thirty-six on the U.S. Billboard 200, selling about 18,000 copies in its first week.
-He supported his debut album by doing a solo summer tour with opening act Mitchel Musso, along with opening for Vanessa Hudgens' State & County Fair 2008 summer tour.
-He had covered two songs, "She Could Be" was originally sung by Christian Bautista and "Still There for Me" was originally sung by Nick Carter under the title "There for Me".
-As singles, "Push It to the Limit" reached #14 on the Billboard Hot 100, while "Deal with It" reached #112 on the Bubbling Under Hot 100 Singles and #87 on the Pop Songs chart.
+Bleu stated that the album has a "pop-R&B feel".

+The album was preceded by the single "Push It to the Limit," which reached number 14 on the US Billboard Hot 100, while follow-up "Deal with It" peaked at number 87 on the Pop Songs chart.
+Bleu further supported Another Side by doing a solo summer tour with opening act Mitchel Musso, along with opening for Vanessa Hudgens' State & County Fair 2008 summer tour.

 Background

+Bleu covered three songs for the album, "She Could Be" was originally sung by Christian Bautista and "Still There for Me" was originally sung by Nick Carter under the title "There for Me".
 The song "Deal with It" was originally written and sung by Jay Sean, who originally intended it to be the title single of his second album My Own Way (2008).
 He later gave it to Corbin Bleu, whose version of the song features background vocals by Jay Sean.
 The song earned Jay Sean a BMI Songwriter Award.
 Korean record label SM Entertainment purchased the rights for the song, which would later appear on boy band SHINee's Romeo EP, as "Juliette".

+Critical reception

+AllMusic editor Marisa Brown conclued that with the album, Bleu was "trying to appeal to a sense of fun, to singing along in the car with your friends (as your mom drives), but it's so generic and produced it doesn't even do that.
+And with that one objective failed, Another Side loses its own purpose completely."